Docutils | Overview | About | Users | Reference | Developers

 The final directory name of the <archive_directory_path> is "docutils" for snapshots.
 For official releases, the directory may be called "docutils-X.Y.Z", where "X.Y.Z" is the release version.

 Some files may generate system messages (warnings and errors).
-The docs/user/rst/demo.txt file (under the archive directory) contains five intentional errors.
+The docs/user/rst/demo.rst file (under the archive directory) contains five intentional errors.
 (They test the error reporting mechanism!)

 Running the Test Suite

-The test suite is documented in Docutils Testing (docs/dev/testing.txt).
+The test suite is documented in Docutils Testing (docs/dev/testing.rst).

 To run the entire test suite, open a shell and use the following commands: